SangLiang/vscode-local-comment/README.md

 ## [1.1.0] - 2025-06-29
 - ✨ Added bookmark functionality, use shortcut Ctrl+Alt+K to add bookmarks, use Ctrl+Alt+J to jump to next bookmark position
+- ✨ for unmatched code, the initial snapshot content can also be seen in the markdown editor
 - 🔨 Fixed some known issues

 ## [1.0.10] - 2025-06-28